Evyatar-shaked/Dilution-calculator/README.md

 # Use full path to your file
 python batch_process.py "C:\Users\evya1\Desktop\my_dilutions.xlsx" --output-unit mL

+# If filename has spaces, use quotes
+python batch_process.py "dilutions - Copy.xlsx"

 # Get help
 python batch_process.py --help
 ```

+**💡 Tip:** If your filename contains spaces, always wrap it in quotes!

 **Option 2: Using the example script**